RCIRODERICK CONSULTINGTalk to an engineer

 Three things Babel is explicitly not.

-It is not a production-language toolkit.
+It is not a toolkit for production languages.
 The interpreter and transpiler outputs are intended for use, not for performance.
 There is no JIT, no optimisation, no profiling support, and no debugger beyond what the generated language’s own semantics provide.
 The argument is not that production-grade tooling is undesirable; it is that production-grade tooling is the next problem, and conflating it with the methodology problem would muddy both.

 It is not finished.
 This is the first installment.
-The parameter schema as presented has at least one known limitation (the naturalness axis is too coarse, per §6) and presumably others that will surface when the runtime is implemented.
+The parameter schema as presented has at least one known limitation.
+The additions axis is doing implicit work for evaluation strategy, effect model, and toolchain targets that future revisions will need to split apart.
+It presumably has others that will surface as the runtime is exercised against further corpus entries.
 The methodology will improve through use.
 A first installment that pretended to be complete would be both dishonest about its stage and unhelpful to whatever future author tries to push the work forward.

 10. What comes next

-The companion paper [05] develops one specific instantiation of the design space Babel proposes to parameterise: a hand-built esoteric language that engages Spanish grammar — number, mood, aspect, ser / estar, clitic ordering, diminutive morphology — as the source of programming semantics rather than as theme.
-The companion paper joins a small lineage of inflection-driven non-English natural-language esolangs (Perligata in Latin, Wenyan in Classical Chinese, Tampio in Finnish, the unimplemented Espro in Esperanto) and is the first in that lineage to use a living Romance language (Conway 2000; Huang 2019; Sarkkinen, n.d.; Timwi 2015; Esolangs Contributors, n.d.-a).
-That language is not generated by Babel and is not constrained by Babel’s parameter schema; the choice to hand-build it was made to keep the language design free of any tooling limits not yet discovered.
+The companion paper (Rodriguez 2026a) develops one specific instantiation of the design space Babel proposes to parameterise: a hand-built esoteric language that engages Spanish grammar, including number, mood, aspect, ser and estar, clitic ordering, and diminutive morphology, as the source of programming semantics rather than as theme.
+The companion paper joins a small lineage of esolangs driven by inflection in non-English natural languages, namely Perligata in Latin, the unimplemented Espro in Esperanto, Tampio in Finnish, and Wenyan in Classical Chinese.
+It is the first in that lineage to use a living Romance language (Conway 2000; Timwi 2015; Hauhio, n.d.; Huang 2019; Esolangs Contributors, n.d.-a).
+That language is not generated by Babel and is not constrained by Babel’s parameter schema.
+The choice to hand-build it was made to keep the language design free of any tooling limits not yet discovered.
 Once both Babel and the companion language exist as working artefacts, a future installment can ask whether Babel’s parameter schema can express the companion language.
 The answer, whatever it is, will be informative about the schema.
+The companion language is catalogued on the esolangs.org wiki at https://esolangs.org/wiki/Inflexión.

 The series is the unit of work.
 This first installment is meant to be readable on its own, but its main value is in establishing the methodology and the vocabulary the rest of the series will build on.